Long Term Capital Gains Treatment

-Another benefit to exercising private company incentive stock options early comes from minimizing Alternative Minimum Tax (AMT) associated with exercising incentive stock options after the fair market value has risen significantly higher than the original strike price on the grant.
+Another benefit to exercising private company incentive stock options early comes from minimizing Alternative Minimum Tax (AMT) arising from an exercise after the fair market value has appreciated significantly higher than the original strike price of the grant.
 But if not thoughtfully considered as a part of overall strategy, early exercise to avoid the AMT can backfire.
-For example, during the late 1990's dotcom bubble, many employees exercised early in an effort to qualify for long term capital gains only to have the stock value collapse during the one year holding period.
+For example, during the late 1990's dotcom bubble many employees exercised early in an effort to qualify for long term capital gains only to have the stock value collapse during the one year holding period.
 These optionees were left with a huge AMT bill with the IRS but with no money to pay it.
 Had they exercised even earlier, when the spread between the strike price and fair market value was less or nonexistent, they could have spared themselves this issue.
 Or if they sold the same year as the exercise, they could have gotten an AMT Disqualifying Disposition.

 Minimizing the Risks

-There can be clear advantages with early exercise of incentive stock options and sometimes the earlier the better.
-But the risk and cost associated with exercising stock options can be burdensome for many individuals.
+There can be clear advantages with early exercise of incentive stock options - sometimes the earlier the better - but the risk and cost associated with exercising stock options can be burdensome for many individuals.
 Where to get the funds?
 How much risk to take?